 - Provide the link between all alumni and all constituencies of the College;

 - Identify, recruit, and inspire alumni and prospective alumni to work in support of the College and each other, and provide recognition for those who do; and

 - Foster a spirit of loyalty and fellowship among alumni.

-Executive Committee of the Alumni Council provides overall leadership to the Council and its committees and in the conduct of all Council business.
-Under the leadership of Chair John Hadity '83, the Alumni Council is examining the following initiatives:
+Executive Committee provides overall leadership to the Council and its committees and in the conduct of all Council business.
+The chair and vice chair of each standing committee (see below) are members of the Executive Committee.

-The Regional Affairs Committee is comprised of the presidents of the Regional Alumni Associations and the regional GOLD chairs.
-Its mission is to engender life-long affiliation of alumni with the College by providing alumni with regional events placing an emphasis on alumni education.
+The Regional Affairs Committee comprises the presidents of the major regional Alumni Associations and an ambassador representing the small regional alumni groups.
+Its mission is to engender lifelong affiliation with the College by providing alumni connections in the regions.

-The Nominations Committee identifies alumni leaders and potential leaders and recruits alumni for service on the Council.
-The committee recommends annually nominees for Alumni Trustee and selects individuals to be recognized for their service to Hamilton.
+The Nominations Committee recommends annually nominees for Alumni Trustee and selects individuals to be recognized for their service to Hamilton.